Ambrisentan (By mouth)

 - Pulmonary edema

-- Men: This medicine may affect your ability to father a child by decreasing the amount of sperm made.
-Talk with your doctor before you use this medicine if you plan to have children.
+- This medicine may decrease the amount of sperm, which may affect your ability to father a child.
+Talk with your doctor before using this medicine if you plan to have children.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.